oppia/oppiabot/README.md

 2. Install [Node.Js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) on your machine using the following commands:

+    First check if you already have Node.js and NPM using:
+    ```bash
+    node -v
+    npm -v
+    ```
+    If these commands show some versions, then you can jump to Point No. 3, else proceed in this point:
     #### Using Ubuntu
     ```bash
     curl -sL https://deb.nodesource.com/setup_lts.x | sudo -E bash -